Business Intelligence

 Last Sync

-The most recent time the component’s metadata was synced with Tableau Server.
+The most recent time the component’s metadata was synced with the BI Server.

 Source Type